sagarjha/multi-run/README.md

 (defalias 'run-loop 'multi-run-loop)
 (defalias 'run-with-delay 'multi-run-with-delay)
 ```
-3. Since you are likely going to work with many buffers on the screen, turning on _visual-line-mode_ is a good idea.
+3. Since you are likely going to work with many windows (buffers on the screen), turning on _visual-line-mode_ is a good idea.
 It will wrap words around the window edges so that you can look at the entire output.\\
 The following image shows the difference.
 In the left half, entire directory contents are not visible because of no line wrapping.
 ![Alt text](docs/before_and_after_visual_line_mode.png?raw=true "Before and after visual line mode - without line wrapping, entire directory contents are not visible")
 If you notice no wrapping, add this to your _.emacs_: